labgem/microscope-user-doc/docs/content/compgenomics/genoclust.rst

 The interface also display the cluster to which the organism belong.

 Note that genomes for which CheckM detected more than 5% contamination or less than 90% completeness are not assigned to MICGC clusters.
-Such genomes will however appear in the organism selector and in the tree.
+Such genomes will however appear in the organism selector and are displayed in black in the tree.
 You can consult CheckM results in the :ref:`genome-overview` page.

 Interface Overview